On this page

 When did CPTPP enter into force?

 The Agreement entered into force on 30 December 2018 after six signatories ratified - Mexico, Japan, Singapore, New Zealand, Australia and Canada.
-Since then, Viet Nam has also ratified CPTPP with the Agreement entering into force for them 60 days later on 14 January 2019.
+Since then, Viet Nam and Peru have also ratified CPTPP with the Agreement entering into force for them 60 days later on 14 January 2019 and 19 September 2021 respectively.

 Why is the timing of Japan's tariff cuts different?

-Japan's tariff cuts will happen on 1 April each year to coincide with its financial year.
+Japan's tariff cuts occur on 1 April each year to coincide with its financial year.
 So in Japan's case, the first tariff cut was on entry into force and a second would occur on 1 April 2019.

-Every other Party will make tariff cuts on 1 January each year after entry into force.
+Every other Party make tariff cuts on 1 January each year after entry into force.

 Accession by other economies